COVID-19 infections surge past 1 million in the Philippines

 Despite a slight decline in new cases, Health Secretary Francisco Duque III said he believes the current lockdown should be extended by another week or two.
 Economic officials have warned that a prolonged lockdown would increase unemployment and slow an economic recovery.

-“Our health system’s capacity hasn’t improved that much,” Duque told the DZMM radio network.
+“Our health system’s capacity hasn’t improved that much,” Duque told the DZMM radio network, adding the shortage of hospital intensive care units in some cities remains critical.

-He said the shortage of hospital intensive care units in some cities remains critical.
+The Philippine Red Cross said surging infections have placed hospitals “under siege,” and that it has set up field hospital tents and converted unused classrooms and buildings to quarantine patients.
+“We urgently need more medical volunteers,” said Sen. Richard Gordon, who heads the Philippine Red Cross.
+“Urgent extra medical care is a matter of life and death.”

 Duterte and his administration have faced widespread criticism over his handling of the pandemic and the sluggish start last month of a vaccination campaign which has been hampered by supply problems, delivery delays and public hesitancy.